 To view the list of devices that wake up the system, type:

 Open the network adapter driver in the device manager, right-click on the driver, and choose Properties.

 On the Power Management tab, select the Checkbox.
 Allow this device to wake up the computer.
-You can leave this option enabled and mark the option to allow a magic packet to wake the computer to prevent everything except Wake-On-Lan packages from waking up your PC to fix computer goes to sleep too fast.
+You can leave this option enabled and mark the option to allow a magic packet to wake the computer to prevent everything except Wake-On-Lan packages from waking up your PC to fix the computer going to sleep too fast.

 Run Power Troubleshooter

-There is a chance that you have changed and customized your power plan settings for several tasks in the past.
+You may have changed and customized your power plan settings for several tasks in the past.
 Unfortunately, these adjustments can sometimes result in sleep-related problems.